 The borrower has 30 days from the date of service of the Complaint to file her answer with the Court.
 The importance of filing an Answer cannot be overstated.
 If the borrower fails to file an Answer, the lender can move for a Default Judgment.
 The entry of a Default Judgment allows the lender to foreclose based on nothing more than the borrower's failure to answer the Complaint.
 The entry of Default Judgment accelerates the foreclosure hearing process (discussed later), which is the borrower's only opportunity to be heard by the Court.

-No protection against foreclosures for members of a reserve or South Carolina national guard unit.
+There are no protections against foreclosures for members of a reserve or South Carolina national guard unit.
 There are federal protections for some military members, but South Carolina state laws do not provide additional protections for members of the National Guard.
 This means that a foreclosure can begin if you are called to duty.
 In other states, lenders have to wait until your active duty ends, but not in South Carolina.
 Federal protections can help delay the action but it is important to seek qualified legal council in this kind of situation.

 High Risk Mortgage Protections